Generic Name: cimetidine (sye ME ti deen)

-Tagamet HB is used to treat and prevent certain types of ulcer, and to treat conditions that cause the stomach to produce too much acid.
+Tagamet HB is a stomach acid reducer that is used to treat and prevent certain types of stomach ulcer.
 This medicine is also used to treat gastroesophageal reflux disease (GERD), when stomach acid backs up into the esophagus and causes heartburn.

 Tagamet HB may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Heartburn can mimic early symptoms of a heart attack.
 Get emergency medical help if you have chest pain that spreads to your jaw or shoulder and you feel anxious or light-headed.

 Ask a doctor or pharmacist if Tagamet HB is safe to use if you have:

 liver or kidney disease.

 Ask a doctor before using this medicine if you are pregnant.

 You should not breastfeed while using Tagamet HB.